 Awarded to a third-year veterinary medicine student with financial need and good scholastic standing, with preference given to a Minnesota high school graduate.
 The scholarship should be used for tuition, books, and fees.

-Awarded to a forth-year veterinary student with a companion animal objective, good scholastic standing, and financial need.
+Awarded to a 4th year veterinary student with a companion animal objective, good scholastic standing, & financial need.

-Awarded to a forth-year veterinary student with a food animal objective, good scholastic standing, and financial need with the intention of practicing in Minnesota.
+Awarded to a 4th year veterinary student with a food animal objective, good scholastic standing, & financial need with the intention of practicing in Minnesota.

 Awarded to a post-graduate student

-- A veterinarian who has left practice to return to the College of Veterinary Medicine as an intern or resident to continue his or her education and expand his or her knowledge.
+- A veterinarian who has left practice to return to the College of Veterinary Medicine or comparable residency program as an intern or resident to continue their education and expand their knowledge.

-- If not #1, the award will be presented to a CVM intern who is staying at the University of Minnesota to continue his or her education through a residency program at the CVM.
+- If not #1, the award will be presented to a CVM intern who is staying at the U of M to continue their education through a residency program at the CVM.

 - If not #2, the award will be divided between two residents.